SAP-samples/xsa-cap-migration-using-basextn/README.md

 1. Open the the Command Palette and type "SAP HANA Application Migration Assistant" and select the command when it appears.

 2. When the Migration Assistant Wizard opens, select the migration path.
-Since we are migrating from XSA to CAP, select `XSA to CAP` as your migration path.
+Since we are migrating from XS Advanced to CAP, select `XSA to CAP` as your migration path.

 <p align="center">
   <img width="536" alt="HomeScreen" src="images\homescreen.png">